linqinluli/Multi-backend-DM/readme.md

 ### c.
 Backend configuration

-xDM support 3 types swap backend SSD(disk), DRAM, RDMA.
-You can configure it after above steps.
-We offer script for configuration
+xDM supports three types of swap backend SSD (or disk), DRAM, and RDMA.
+After following the above steps, you can configure it.
+We offer scripts for configuration.

-**SSD(only support Linux simple kernel):**
+**SSD backend (supporting Linux simple kernel):**

 ```shell
 cd ~/Multi-backend-DM/code/scripts/